byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 **Clearing Drains**- Eco-enzyme can be used for clearing urban drains after a storm.

-**Any plant matter can be used in this process, choose citrus and pineapple peel for there powerful cleaning and healing abilities and pleasing aroma.**
+**Any plant matter can be used in this process, choose fruits such as citrus and pineapple peel for there powerful cleaning and healing abilities and pleasing aroma.**

 #### Pro-Biotic Eco-Enzyme is easy to make, three ingredients are required:
 - molasses or brown sugar